 Fiscal Advisors & Marketing, Inc. (the "Municipal Advisor") is a Municipal Advisor registered with the Securities and Exchange Commission and the Municipal Securities Rulemaking Board.
 The Municipal Advisor serves as independent financial advisor to the County on matters relating to debt management.
 The Municipal Advisor is a financial advisory and consulting organization and is not engaged in the business of underwriting, marketing, or trading municipal securities or any other negotiated instruments.
-The Municipal Advisor has provided advice as to the plan of financing and the structuring of the Bonds was based on materials provided by the County and other sources of information believed to be reliable.
+The Municipal Advisor has provided advice as to the plan of financing and the structuring of the Bonds.
+The advice on the plan of financing and the structuring of the Bonds was based on materials provided by the County and other sources of information believed to be reliable.
 The Municipal Advisor has not audited, authenticated, or otherwise verified the information provided by the County or the information set forth in this Official Statement or any other information available to the County with respect to the appropriateness, accuracy, or completeness of disclosure of such information and no guarantee, warranty, or other representation is made by the Municipal Advisor respecting the accuracy and completeness of or any other matter related to such information and this Official Statement.
 The fees to be paid by the County to Fiscal Advisors are partially contingent on the successful closing of the Bonds.